COVID-19 Updates & Information

 In order to prepare for your travels to Canada, please ensure to take action on the points listed below:

-- Check-in via the ArriveCAN app 48 hours in advance of your departure.
+- Check-in via the ArriveCAN app within 72 hours in advance of your arrival in Canada.

 - Review the Pre-Arrival Checklist.